LilyTronics/lily_py_unit_test/docs/test_suite.rst

             self.connection.download_image(uri, filename)

         def teardown(self):
-            # In case the connection could not be created, the connection propery could still be None
+            # In case the connection could not be created, the connection property could still be None
             if self.connection is not None and self.connection.is_connected(): self.connection.close()

 In this hypothetical example, prior to all tests a connection to a server is created.
 In case this fails because of an exception, the execution stops and the test suite fails.
-In case the setup passes, the test cases will be executed.
+In case the setup passes, the test methods will be executed.
 Finally, the teardown is executed.
 The teardown closes the connection with the server.
 If in the hypothetical case, the connection was not established in the setup (failed for some reason), closing a not established connection can cause an exception.